alijatoi/Restaurant-Demo/README.md

 List of Restaurants Available in Particular Location, Using User Current Location or City Name.

 #### Functionalities :
--> With this app, User can look for near by restaurants, and mark favourite or unfavourite restaurant.
+-> With this app, User can look for near by restaurants, and mark as favourite which will be stored in local storage (using Room)

 #### Components Used :